-swap $X Y$ (pair \ \ $x y$ ) := pair $Y X y x$
+swap $X Y$ (pair $x y$) := pair $Y X y x$

-Note that the first two arguments of pair in the pattern of the defining equation (i.e, the left hand side of the defining equation) are given with the wildcard symbol '\'.
-The reason for writing wildcards is that the first two arguments of pair are parameter arguments that don't contribute relevant information in the pattern of a defining equation.
+Note that the parametric arguments of pair are omitted in the pattern of the defining equation (i.e, the left hand side of the defining equation).
+The reason for the omission is that the parametric arguments of pair don't contribute relevant information in the pattern of a defining equation.